collectivecardgame/library/docs/rules-new-cards.md

 You cannot use outside image editing tools to create your own cards.

-### 8. No cards using existing art
+### 8. No cards using existing art or otherwise appearing too similar to an existing card

 You cannot submit cards with identical or nearly identical art to already existing cards.
+Other similarities to existing cards which could confuse someone who is newer to the game are also not allowed.
+(This is a grey area.)

 ### 9. No cards which are intentionally designed around surfacing a bug